This resource was fully reviewed and updated by a member of The Open Sanctuary Project as of May 2026. It was originally published on May 10, 2019.

-If you have miniature horse and pony residents, you may be relieved to know that caring for them is much the same as caring for larger breeds.
-However, there are a number of conditions to which miniature horses and ponies are more susceptible.
-Being knowledgeable about what theses conditions are and, when possible, how to prevent them, will help ensure your miniature residents are happy and healthy.
+If you care for miniature horse or pony residents, it is easy to think of them as having the same needs as larger breeds.
+While much of their care is indeed the same, there are a number of conditions to which miniature horses and ponies are more susceptible.
+This mini resource covers some of these basic health issues, offering caregivers an introductory to special care considerations.
+Being knowledgeable about what theses conditions are and how to prevent them will help ensure your miniature residents are happy and healthy.
+Let’s get started!

 Animal Healthcare Disclaimer